karol11/reactive_json/README.md

 * First approach: Read the file first to the Document Object Model (DOM) and let the application to convert these DOM nodes into application objects.
 This leads to the huge memory and CPU overhead.
 * Second approach: Provide the application with some SAX/StAX interface.
 In this approach JSON library becomes just-a-lexer, and all actual parsing is delegated to the application, that has to implement some hand-written ingenious state machine, that will:
   * map keys to fields,
-  * switch contexts on object and arrays start/end,
+  * switch contexts and mappings on object and arrays start/end,
   * skip all unneeded structures,
   * handle different variants of mappings,
   * convert, check and normalize data.